 The Lemmens Inlet Water Column study (LIWC) is a west coast oceanographic monitoring project.
 We aim to create a baseline dataset for the area, and provide local stakeholders with information about local oceanographic conditions, and how they change over time.

-This pilot study started in June, 2017 with the goal of better understanding local water conditions.
+This pilot study (June 2017 - June 2018) had the goal of better understanding local water conditions.
 We are most interested in select biotic (living) and abiotic (non-living) features.
 Specifically, we are looking at plankton abundance and diversity, as well as monitoring the pH, temperature, and salinity of the water column.

 We hope to be able to characterize this system and create a baseline data-set for the area.
 Additionally, we hope to communicate with shellfish farmers and other stakeholders about local conditions, and how they change over time.